FBI and Army members raided the wrong hotel room during a training exercise and detained a guest inside - KESQ

 Members of the FBI and the US Army Special Operations Command who were conducting a training exercise in downtown Boston raided the wrong hotel room and detained the person inside before realizing their mistake, the FBI said in a statement to CNN.

-The FBI said its Boston office was helping the military with a training exercise around 10 p.m.
+The FBI said its Boston division was helping the military with a training exercise around 10 p.m.
 Tuesday “to simulate a situation their personnel might encounter in a deployed environment.”

 “Based on inaccurate information, they were mistakenly sent to the wrong room and detained an individual, not the intended role player,” the FBI said.